santanubasu/mongoose-groups/README.md

 # Mongoose Groups

-Mongoose Groups provides NodeJS projects (that use Mongoose) a means of defining and querying group enclosures, for example, does A contains B.  In the trivial case, this would not require anything beyond Mongoose's schema references or subdocuments functionality.
+Mongoose Groups provides NodeJS projects (that use Mongoose) a means of defining and querying group enclosures, for example, does A contain B.  In the trivial case, this would not require anything beyond Mongoose's schema references or subdocuments functionality.
 However, more complex applications have additional requirements:

 - Multi level group enclosure (A contains B contains C)
 - Multi leaf, multi root (A contains B, C contains B, C contains D)